bfxy/bfxy-elevator/docs/source/general_info.rst

 Control system and automation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Any modern elevator operation is controlled by an automatic electronic control system.
+Any modern elevator's operation is controlled by an automatic electronic control system.
 The control system provides several functions:

 * carries passengers to a specified story
 * opens and closes doors